kumarmo2/dotfiles/ansible/dev-setup/README.txt

 - git clone the dotfiles. make sure you are on the device/asus-laptop-v2 branch.
+- install ansible for debian.
 - Install cargo directly from the shell script from rustup.
-- install ansible for debian.
+- First install tag `packages` and then `essentials`
+- Copy the Fonts manually.
+TODO: For some reason the ansible script is not working.
+FIXME